 |* The Percent Daily Values are based on a 2,000 calorie diet, so your values may change depending on your calorie needs.
 The values here may not be 100% accurate because the recipes have not been professionally evaluated nor have they been evaluated by the U.S. FDA.|

-Its delicious just as it is, however, another great way to eat cornbread is with butter, honey, and even jelly, jam or preserves.
+Its delicious just as it is, however, another great way to eat this cornbread is with butter, honey, and even jelly, jam or preserves.
 Although I wouldn't suggest all of them at the same time, any one of them separately are super delicious with cornbread.
 At that point it becomes more of a dessert than a side.

 © 2013 Victoria Van Ness